Aryan130103/Nutrabay-Assessment/README.md

 ## Quick Start

 1. Download `ai-resume-screener.html`
-4. Open it in any browser (Chrome, Firefox, Edge)
+2. Open it in any browser (Chrome, Firefox, Edge)
-5. Done - no install, no server, no setup required
+3. Done - no install, no server, no setup required

+---

+## If Error occurs due to API

+1. Generate Groq API Key here: https://console.groq.com/keys
+2. Paste the API key in code line 208:
+3. Repeat the Quick Start steps.

 ---